zacharybk/cxhandbook/content/Handbook/Playbooks/PLG-Product-Lead-Growth.md

-## Building teams at a PLG Company
+## My Expertise: Building teams at a PLG Company

-This lead me to realize that my expertise is in building post-sales* teams at PLG companies, across Operations, Success, Support, and Trust & Safety.
-To me, the post-sales work can be thought about in 3 ways:

-## My Expertise
 This lead me to realize that my expertise is in building post-sales* teams at PLG companies, across Operations, Success, Support, and Trust & Safety.
 To me, the post-sales work can be thought about in 3 ways:

 1. **Proactive**: Generating an outbound contact for the purpose of selling more, retention, or to further a relationship (Customer Success).